 Whether you are offering information literacy workshops virtually or hosting an online program featuring guest speakers during this time, it is important to think about accessibility needs.
 You may have users who prefer closed captioning of your virtual sessions.
 Recently the American Library Association’s Accessibility Assembly released two new important toolkits:

 These toolkits provide guidance and resources on creating “inclusive language to celebrate the diversity of experiences” and offer “best practices which promote an inclusive library environment.”
-In addition, Virtual Accessibility provides useful resources, including these tips for hosting a webinar:
+In addition, Virtual Accessibility provides useful resources, including:

 - Use clean backgrounds that do not become a distraction.

 - Make sure that there is high contrast between print and the background.